Hotspot Shield developed its own proprietary VPN protocol known as Catapult Hydra, which is both good and bad.

 For one, the protocol is a company secret, which means users actually have no idea about how their data is being handled.

 I did some digging and was able to understand that the protocol is based on the OpenSSL library, and is in essence an improvement of the TCP.

-The good news is, their free version also incorporates the Catapult Hydra and not the PPTP protocol that deemed insecure by today’s standard.
+The good news is, their free version also incorporates the Catapult Hydra and not the PPTP protocol that is deemed insecure by today’s standards.